Challenge Day 3: Meet Your Daily Water Requirements

 - Kidneys: water is absolutely essential to the filtration of waste and excess nutrients through the kidneys, mostly via the urine.
 The kidneys regulate your body’s water level by increasing or decreasing the amount of urine you excrete, as well as controlling your sodium and electrolyte balance.

 - Muscles and Joints: water lubricates and cushions joints, and keeps muscles working properly.
 70-75% of muscle is made up of water.
 Hydration is essential to proper muscle function.

 - Temperature: water is an important thermoregulator – maintaining the body’s temperature.
 When we are too hot, the body releases water in the form of sweat.

 Remember to stay hydrated, today and every day to ensure your body is in an optimum state.

-Your one minute moves for today are the same as Monday and Tuesday, be sure to post how many of each you got each minute!
+Your one minute moves for today are the same as the last two days so you can see yourself get stronger every time you do them, be sure to check in below when you’re done!
 Keep up the great work and I’ll see you tomorrow!